 Often, however, you may find that your access to Popcorn Time is restricted or unsafe; in such cases you will need a VPN to access content.

 While paying for a VPN defeats the point of not having to pay for Popcorn Time, there is a way around this problem.

 In this article, you will find out about VPN service brands that can offer a free VPN for Popcorn Time, ensuring a fun, hassle-free Popcorn Time experience.
 We will also discuss a few VPN providers to avoid.

-Why should you use a free VPN for Popcorn Time
+Why you should use a free VPN for Popcorn Time

 While you can stream content on Popcorn Time without using a VPN, you could face issues pertaining to the legality of the content you download within your country, or you could have security problems on your mobile device or computer.
 When you select content to stream, Popcorn Time downloads it using BitTorrent protocols.
 Since Popcorn Time uses peer-to-peer (P2P) technology, content is shared with other people when it begins to download.
 The content is available until the TV programme or movie is deleted, or the Popcorn Time app is closed.

 When a user streams content on Popcorn Time using a VPN, the traffic is safe and secure.

 A VPN helps deter someone from peeping into your computer or device to see what you are doing online.
 Countries including the UK, Belgium, Germany and Australia, among others, have instructed internet service providers to block Popcorn Time’s streaming services because of copyright issues.
 So, unless you use a VPN, you could face legal problems and be punished for streaming pirated content.